Search

 AR can be added to any camera's image, but for broadcast production, it is generally used in a real studio environment.
 For example a newsroom studio or a studio for weather forecasts.

-The camera tracking system is used to track the studio camera movements and send this data to the virtual production software.
-The virtual production will change the perspective of the AR graphics to match the perspective of the studio camera, making the AR elements look more like part of the physical studio.
+The camera tracking system tracks the studio camera movements and sends this data to the virtual production software (Aximmetry).
+The virtual production software will change the perspective of the AR graphics to match the perspective of the studio camera, making the AR elements look more like part of the physical studio.

 Article content